Covid 19 coronavirus: Jacinda Ardern says big restrictions will remain for Kiwis under alert level 3

 The Government would provide details on how it would impact schools, business, workplaces and other sectors this afternoon, she said.

-Ardern said all New Zealanders had the "sad benefit" of experiencing lockdown later than others.
+Ardern said New Zealand had the "sad benefit" of experiencing the virus later than other countries.

-New Zealand's approach worked for both the health of the country and the economy, she said.
+"You see other countries now who are in lockdown extending their lockdowns, and that's because they went in late - often because they were at the frontline of Covid.

+"That has in part led to our framework which is not only are our health outcomes better if we try and eliminate Covid, but our economic outcomes - go hard, go early, keep it short and sharp with the goal of not end up there for longer."

 She said she had discussed with other global leaders what it could look like if countries had a second wave of coronavirus.